DaeeYong/ImageProcessing-Projects/README.md

 This project focuses on fundamental image processing techniques including:
 - **Median Filtering**: Removes noise using a median filter.
 - **Noise Reduction** : Reduces image noise using various denoising techniques.
-- **Boundary & Filling**: Detects object boundaries and fills missing regions.
+- **Boundary & Filling**: Detects object boundaries and fills missing regions(morphological operation).

 Each technique is implemented as a separate module in this repository.